Andrew Thomas' Theories on County Conspiracy (Still) Have Holes

-At the least, Thomas could have no reasonable confidence that Donahoe would cancel the hearing after learning he was being charged with felonies.
+At the least, Thomas could have no reasonable confidence that Donahoe wouldn't cancel the hearing after learning he was being charged with felonies.

 The State Bar complaint, conversely, alleges that Thomas, Aubuchon and others believed Donahoe would cancel the hearing.
 (See the complaint here -- the part about Donahoe starts on page 62.)

 The Bar complaint points out that no evidence that Donahoe committed bribery or anything else is outlined in the charging document.
 Thomas admitted today that the probable cause statement doesn't describe any specific incident of bribery.

 We just now noticed that the state Supreme Court has posted today's video in its archive section -- so we can point you right to Thomas' testimony about Donahoe.
 Click here, then click on the October 26 archive video, then scroll to 3:39:00.

 Thomas stuck to his story, though, arguing that Donahoe was charged with bribery.
 Scroll to 3:50:00 to watch Thomas wade through the muck of why he thinks Donahoe committed bribery.

 "He was charged as an accessory to the Mundell-Stapley-Irvine bribery triangle, which I'm happy to flesh out," Thomas replied.

 He then explained that now-retired Judge Barbara Mundell "had been forced to hire Tom Irvine by Don Stapley as part of the deal to secure funding from the Board of Supervisors for the new court tower."

 Donahoe kept "beating back investigations" into the court tower and "the principals" in other investigations.